Date of last update:

 Recognition of qualification

-if there is mutual recognition of qualifications with some countries, state which countries and how the qualifications are recognized
+If there is mutual recognition of qualifications with some countries, state which countries and how the qualifications are recognized

 A citizen of a member state of the European Union can be a mediator in accordance with the Law on Alternative Dispute Resolution from the date of Montenegro's accession to the European Union.